 Fall is the perfect season to aerate the lawn.
 Heavy foot traffic and the weight of machinery may have caused soil beneath the grass to become compacted.
 Severely compacted soil can become cracked and dry, and lead to common landscaping problems, and poor nutrient uptake by the grassroots.

 To remove compacted soil, use an aerating tool to perforate the lawn.
 Aerating provides extra air for the grass and allows water and nutrients to penetrate deeper into the soil, which promotes stronger roots.
 Use a plug remover for the best results, even if it takes more time.
-For basic aeration, your lawn care technicians can use a spiked wheel, but for larger lawns, motorized aerators are likely to provide the best results.
+For basic aeration, you can use a spiked wheel, but for larger lawns, motorized aerators are likely to provide the best results.

 4. Overseed bare spots